ProjectSidewalk/sidewalk-data-analysis/R/stats_for_paper.md

 Public Deployment
 -----------------

 NOTE: Public deployment data includes all data up through March 31st (and part of April 1st).
-This incldues all data through the most recent deployment on mturk.
+This includes all data through the most recent deployment on mturk.

 ### Top-line numbers (no filtering)